Find books on exploring Shropshire

 1-6 Victoria Road (left), which had to rely on outside toilets visible to the left.

 Hadley High Street and the Green Dragon (below right), c.
 1964, looking towards Hadley Square shortly before the buildings were demolished.
 The old post office was across the road on the right, next to the village wool and habberdashery shop.
-On entering the Green Hadley High Street and the Green DragonDragon (right), visitors would find they had to step down two or three steps immediately inside the door, a recipe for a flooded bar in heavy rains!
+On entering the Green Dragon (right), visitors would find they had to step down two or three steps immediately inside the door, a recipe for a flooded bar in heavy rains!

 Sankey's Hadley Castle Steel Works (right), c.
 1955, later to become GKN Sankey and one of the largest employers in the Midlands, at one time housing a workforce of over 5,000 in the 1960s.
-The author trained as an apprentice works safety engineer.
+The editor trained here as an apprentice works safety engineer.
 The factory produced automobile wheels, automobile bodies and was widely known for its production of steel office furniture and military equipment such as Saracen troop carriers.

-2, 4 and 6 Highfield Terrace (right) pictured in 1963 shortly before they were demolished.
+2, 4 & 6 Highfield Terrace (right) pictured in

 Still on the subject of railways, The Coalport Bridge (right), 30 July 1966, which many saw as the boundary between Hadley and Trench.
 It carried goods and passenger traffic down a branch line to Coalport, until the line was axed by Beeching in the early 1960s.
 Under the bridge to the left was the entrance to Sankey's cricket pitch, now a Greenhous Garage and showroom.
 The houses visible on the right still remain.
 Forge Row was reached up a track to the right immediately through the bridge.